caelcs/spring-security-mongo/README.md

 ##How to use it

-Add as dependency to your project
+Add as dependency to your project and then use the beans in your Spring Oauth2 Configuration

 ```
 <dependency>